cgsb/hitscore/src/doc/run_babysitting.md

 Then from `Pod` follow the same process as with the HiSeq (`tar`, `rsync`, `untar`).

+`Untar` on bowery and move tar.gz to `/data/cgsb/gencore-raw/miseq-M02455/`

-The FASTQ files are already there, one just needs to give access rights.
+The FASTQ files are already there, in `/scratch/gencore/miseq-M02455/<DIR>/Data/Intensities/BaseCalls/`.

+In `/data/cgsb/gencore/out/`

+    mkdir -p <PI Name>/<Date -- Meaningful run-name>

+One just needs to copy the `fastq.gz` files there, and give access rights:

+    setfacl -m u:<netID1>:r,u:<netID2>:r *

+In case it is a new P.I., there may be read/exec rights to setup on upper directories.

 PGM
 ---